bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/deploy.rst

 URI scheme/protocol for all requests with ``X-Real-Ip``, ``X-Forwarded-For``, ``X-Scheme``, and ``X-Forwarded-Proto`` headers when they are available.

-You'll also have to customize Nginx.
+You also need to customize Nginx.
 In particular, you have to configure Nginx to send ``X-Forwarded-Proto`` headers and use SSL termination.
 Optionally, you may want to redirect all HTTP traffic to HTTPS.